emfoundation/emf-engineering-task/README.md

 Again, please only use Python (version 3.6 and above).
 You do not need to provide instructions for running the code, only the code itself and the answers to the tasks.

-All answered should be submitted to this README.md file, in the spaces provided for each task.
+All answers should be submitted to this README.md file, in the spaces provided for each task.
-Once you are complete with all the tasks, please ensure that you have pushed your code and solutions, and then add [@georgemillard](https://github.com/georgemillard) and [@merton](https://github.com/Merton) as collaborators to your repository.
+Once you have completed all the tasks, please ensure that you have pushed your code and solutions, and then add [@georgemillard](https://github.com/georgemillard) and [@merton](https://github.com/Merton) as collaborators to your repository.
 You can then email us the URL to your repository, where we can review.

 ## The Challenge